 - Lumber and Wood Product Manufacturing.
 Manufacturing, processing, and sales involving the milling of forest products to produce rough and finished lumber and other wood materials for use in other manufacturing, craft, or construction processes.
-Includes the following processes and products:

-- containers, pallets and skids

-- manufactured and modular homes

-- milling operations

-- trusses and structural beams

-- wholesaling of basic wood products

-- wood product assembly

-- 2. Machinery Manufacturing.
+Includes the following processes and products: - containers, pallets and skids - manufactured and modular homes - milling operations - trusses and structural beams - wholesaling of basic wood products - wood product assembly - Machinery Manufacturing.
 An establishment that makes or processes raw materials into finished machines or parts for machines.
-Does not include the manufacture of electronics, equipment, or appliances ("Electronics, Equipment, and Appliance Manufacturing").

-- 3. Motor Vehicles and Transportation Equipment.
+Does not include the manufacture of electronics, equipment, or appliances ("Electronics, Equipment, and Appliance Manufacturing"). - 3.
+Motor Vehicles and Transportation Equipment.
 Manufacturers of equipment for transporting passengers and cargo by land, air and water, including motor vehicles, aircraft, spacecraft, ships, boats, railroad and other vehicles such as motorcycles, bicycles and snowmobiles.
 Includes manufacture of motor vehicle parts and accessories; trailers and campers for attachment to other vehicles; self-contained motor homes; and van conversions.
-Does not include mobile home and modular home assembly (listed under "Lumber and Wood Product Manufacturing").

-- 4. Stone and Cut Stone Product Manufacturing.
+Does not include mobile home and modular home assembly (listed under "Lumber and Wood Product Manufacturing"). - 4.
+Stone and Cut Stone Product Manufacturing.
 An establishment that cuts, shapes, and/or finishes marble, granite, slate, and/or other stone for construction and miscellaneous uses.
-Does not include establishments engaged primarily in buying or selling partly finished monuments and tombstones ("Artisan/Craft Product Manufacturing").

-- Structural Clay and Pottery Product Manufacturing.
+Does not include establishments engaged primarily in buying or selling partly finished monuments and tombstones ("Artisan/Craft Product Manufacturing"). - 5.
+Structural Clay and Pottery Product Manufacturing.
 An establishment that produces brick and structural clay products, including pipe, china plumbing fixtures, vitreous china articles, and/or fine earthenware and porcelain products.
-Does not include artist/craftsman uses (see "Artisan/Craft Product Manufacturing," "Home Occupation"). - N. Definitions, "N." No changes recommended - O. Definitions, "O." No changes recommended - P. Definitions, "P."
+Does not include artist/craftsman uses (see "Artisan/Craft Product Manufacturing," "Home Occupation").

+P. Definitions.
+"P."

 Plant Nursery.
 A commercial agricultural establishment engaged in the production of ornamental plants and other nursery products, grown under cover either in containers or in the soil on the site, or outdoors in containers.
 The outdoor production of ornamental plants in the soil on the site is instead included under "Crop Production, Horticulture, Orchard, Vineyard."
 Also includes establishments engaged in the sale of these products (e.g., wholesale and retail nurseries) and commercial-scale greenhouses (home greenhouses are included under "Residential Accessory Use or Structure").
 The sale of house plants or other nursery products entirely within a building is also included under "General Retail."
-Cannabis Nursery is defined separately under cannabis cultivation and is subject to Municipal Code 9.30 and 9.32.
+Does not include cannabis nurseries which are defined separately under cannabis cultivation - nursery.